ralphbean/threebean-blog/_posts/0128-statscache-planning.rst

 try to make it incrementally faster.
 We need a new architecture.

 **Enter statscache**.
-The releng dash is pulling raw data from the server to itself, and then computing some 'latest values' from them to display.
+The releng dash is pulling raw data from the server to the browser, and then computing some 'latest values' from them to display.
 Why don't we compute and cache those latest values in a server-side service instead?
-This way they'll be ready and available for snappy delivery to web clients.
+This way they'll be ready and available for snappy delivery to web clients and we won't have to stress out the master archive DB with all those queries trawling for gems.

 `@rtnpro <https://github.com/rtnpro>`_ and I have been working on it for the past few months and have a nice basis for the framework.
 It can currently